EU pushes China on trade, saying it could open up if it wanted

 European envoys say they have sensed a greater urgency from China since last year to find like-minded countries willing to stand up against Trump's "America First" policies.

-China's ambassador to the EU on Sunday wrote in Chinese state media that the focus of the annual China-EU leaders meeting would be on how the two sides could become a "standard of stability" amid the "din of unilateralism and protectionism".
+China's ambassador to the EU on Sunday wrote in Chinese state media that the annual China-EU leaders' meeting would focus on how the two sides could become a "standard of stability" amid the "din of unilateralism and protectionism".

-Li said China wanted to improve the authority of the WTO, but did not elaborate.
-He reiterated pledges that China would significantly improve market access for foreign companies, reduce tariffs and seek more balanced trade with the EU.

-"Together speaking out to protect free trade will send a positive signal to the world," Li said.

 The EU, while sharing Trump's concern over Chinese trade abuses if not his prescription of tariffs, has largely rebuffed efforts by China to pressure it into a strong stance against Trump.

-There is deep scepticism in the EU about China's actual commitment to opening its market further, as well as concern that it seeks to divide the world's largest trading bloc with its economic influence in Eastern Europe.
+There is deep scepticism in the EU about China's commitment to opening its market further, besides concern that it seeks to divide the world's largest trading bloc with its economic influence in Eastern Europe.

 Nonetheless, European officials suggest that Trump, who has also targeted Europe with tariffs, has created a window of opportunity to show that EU-China relations can be a bulwark for global trade.

-On the eve of his meeting with Russia's Vladimir Putin, Trump on Sunday rattled allies once more by labelling the European Union a "foe" with regard to trade.
+On the eve of his meeting with Russia's Vladimir Putin, Trump on Sunday rattled allies once more by labelling the European Union a "foe" on trade.
 Tusk on Twitter called it "fake news", saying America and the EU are "best friends".

 (Reporting by Christian Shepherd and Michael Martina in Beijing; Editing by Nick Macfie)